 The grid architecture consists of Controllers and Storage Nodes connected through a standard switched Ethernet fabric.

-AmpliStor Controllers are high-performance, standard Intel ® Xeon® based servers that are pre-packaged with Amplidata’s BitSpread software, MetaStore, and management framework.
+Controllers for Himalaya are high-performance, standard Intel® Xeon® based servers that run Amplidata’s BitSpread software, MetaStore, and management framework.
 Controllers provide high-performance access over multiple 10 GbE network interfaces, and can serve data over a variety of network protocols including http/REST object interfaces, and language-specific interfaces such as Microsoft .Net, Python or C. Controllers are equipped with additional 10 GbE ports to interface to the back-end storage pool.
 Controllers operate in a highly available cluster of Controllers, to provide fully shared access to the storage pool, metadata caching in high-performance SSD’s and protection of metadata.
-Full specifications are provided in the AmpliStor data sheet.
+Full specifications are provided in the Himalaya data sheet.

-The capacity, density, low-power consumption and overall low TCO of the AmpliStor Storage Node makes it an ideal fit for large, unstructured data applications for Active Media Archives, Online Applications, and Enterprise Big Data Archives.
+The capacity, density, low-power consumption and overall low TCO of Storage Nodes makes it an ideal fit for large, unstructured data applications for Active Media Archives, Online Applications, and Enterprise Big Data Archives.

-Full specifications are provided in the AmpliStor data sheet.
+Full specifications are provided in the Himalaya data sheet.

 Integrated Network Fabric